Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Content Service Connection

-The source repository ids for exchange are a compound id in the form of
+The source repository ids for exchange are a compound id in the form:

-sourceEmail_SID_exchangeUniqueId
+`sourceEmail_SID_exchangeUniqueId`

 **Supported Methods**